 Architectural details showcase superior craftsmanship and architectural design, add visual interest, and distinguish certain building styles and types.
 Features such as lintels, brackets, and columns were constructed with materials and finishes that are associated with particular styles, and are character-defining features as well.
 Determining the architectural style of your house can help you to understand the importance of the related architectural details of your house.
-The architectural styles of these guidelines, or your HPOZ board, can help you determine what architectural details existed historically on your house.

-Decorative details should be maintained and repaired in a manner that enhances their inherent qualities and maintains as much as possible of their original character.
 A regular inspection and maintenance program involving cleaning, and painting will help to keep problems to a minimum.
 Repair of deteriorated architectural detail may involve selective replacement of portions in kind, or it may involve the application of an epoxy consolidant to stabilize the deteriorated portion in place.
 These options should be carefully considered before architectural detail is replaced, since matching architectural details often requires paying a finish carpenter or metalworker to replicate a particular element, which can be a major expense.

 - 1. Preserve original architectural features.
 Deteriorated materials or features should be repaired in place, if possible.
 For instance, deteriorated wood details can be repaired with wood filler or epoxy in many cases. - 2.
 When it is necessary to replace materials or features due to deterioration, replacement should be in kind, matching materials, texture and design. - 3.
 When original details have been lost and must be replaced, designs should be based on historic photographic evidence.
 If no such evidence exists, the design of replacement details should be based on a combination of physical evidence (indications in the structure of the house itself) and evidence of similar elements on houses of the same architectural style in the neighborhood. - 4.
 Materials, such as masonry, which were not originally painted or sealed, should remain unpainted. - 5.
 Original building materials and details should not be covered with inappropriate materials such as stucco, vinyl siding, or other materials. - 6.
-Architectural detail that did not originally appear on a structure should not be added to a structure.
-For example, decorative spindle work should not be added to a Craftsman-style balcony. - 7.
+Architectural detail that did not originally appear on a structure should not be added to a structure. - 7.
 Decorative detail that is expressed through the pattern of materials used in the construction of the house, such as decorative shingles or masonry patterns, should be preserved or replaced in kind.
 Covering or painting these details in a manner that obscures these patterns is inappropriate.